 Devices are connected to one another and act together, utilizing external data.
 If you have a smart home, then you’ll need a green index finger in your garden rather than a green thumb.
 Digitalization provides a completely different advantage for companies: it boosts efficiency and productivity substantially because the cogs, so to speak, fit together better.
 In addition, an expert analysis of the data can show where there is potential:

 Data analysis is both a curse and a blessing.
 The information that large datasets and applied pattern recognition yield can, depending on how they are used, be very helpful or frightening.
 Video and music streaming services offer suggestions that are more likely to appeal to you – entertainment based on your tastes.
-When it comes to political advertising, the web shows you news that appealed to people with the same interests as you – which can leave you with a negative feeling.
-Big data has two faces: the one that offers you a friendly smile and gives you a good feeling, but whose true intentions you only learn afterward, and the other one that looks almost dull, but which understands connections, recognizes patterns, derives information, and makes suggestions you would not otherwise have thought of yourself.
+After conversations with your friends about planned vacations, you will receive supposedly unbeatable offers ad hoc by push message.

 “Mine, yours.
 These are all bourgeois categories,” Marc-Uwe Kling has his protagonist say in his best-selling novel.
 And in doing so he illustrates the attitude that the new generation of consumers has toward ownership.
 When people had nothing or very little, possession represented a difference in status.
 We now live in a time and place where, although we don’t have everything, we at least have enough.
 Ownership is no longer a differentiating criterion, it is no longer a status symbol.
 The attitude toward ownership is changing and is fertile ground for a new economic sector: sharing providers.
-Sharing services do not simply sprout up out of nowhere. ride services, e-scooters, cars, apartments – everything is being shared.
-Many established business models are based on ownership as a foundation and as a status symbol and these models take a critical view of sharing.
-It is particularly irksome to these models that they must now share the market with new competitors.
+Sharing services are just springing up.
+Ride services, e-scooters, cars, apartments – everything is being shared.
+Many established business models were built on ownership as a basis as well as a status symbol and are now in the middle of a transformation.

 Trial and error – that was the method we used as children to explore the world.
 It was how we determined how thick a branch had to be to support our weight, tested the limits of our parents, and found out how much ice cream we could eat before we got a stomachache.
 During our school years, mistakes were “penalized” with bad grades, thus making the process of failure – a process that was supposed to help us learn – a taboo.
-Previously, the business world was also structured in a way that was intended to exclude mistakes, with the consequences of mistakes being economic damage, competitive disadvantage, or a lawsuit.
-As the pace of digitalization increases, mistakes and failure are accepted as a way of learning and thus growing.
+In the past, the classical business world was designed in such a way that experiments and trial and error were also not allowed, with the consequences of mistakes being economic damage, competitive disadvantage, or a lawsuit.
+With increasing digitalization, space is being given to learning processes in order to grow and react more flexibly.
 Because all software solutions are digital it is possible to analyze them precisely and modify them at short notice, thus combining the learning phase with the subsequent adoption phase.
-It is, finally, once again okay to make mistakes and learn from them.
 Everything is in beta.

 Including this article.
 We’ve surely forgotten a trend that’s important to you, that represents an opportunity for you or with which you already have experience.
-Digitalization will continue, and we’re excited about the new trends we’ll be able to report on full of amazement in a few years.
+Digitalization will continue, and we can be curious to see what new trends are coming up for us all.